ktago336/snake-game/README.md

 # Snake-game
 Casual snake game.
 Control the snake by WASD only in english keyboard.
+NP wall touching, NO self eating, score length of 400 and win.